A Complete SEO Checklist for Website Owners

 Body Copy

-While much of the old school focus on latent semantic indexing, keyword density, and formulas for how many times words need to appear in a page are obsolete, you can’t ignore the fact that body copy on the page often accounts for the biggest block of indexable content.
+While much of the old school focus on latent semantic indexing, keyword density, and formulas for how many times words need to appear on a page is obsolete, you can’t ignore the fact that body copy on the page often accounts for the biggest block of indexable content.

 Don’t skip out on including your focus keywords in the body copy as you need to tie into the context you’re building in the other areas up to this point.